lnnhpmp/SpaceX-Launches-Record/README.md

 ### Testing

+I added unit tests to test the funtionalities (sort, search, filter) and basic table rendering (if `LaunchesTable` renders columns and rows on current page).

+This helped with debugging.
+If it's daily work, I'd love to do it in a TDD way to implement the funtionalities.

 ### Responsive UI

 For this part, I didn't invest much.
 Only made table column width and some paddings in percentage value instead of fixed pixels.